Five Common Accessibility Mistakes Made During the Design Process

 Five Common Accessibility Mistakes In the Design ProcessInsufficient Clearance Space

 One of the most common accessibility mistakes is not providing enough clearance space for people with mobility aids such as wheelchairs, walkers, or crutches.
-Accessibility guidelines, which must be adhered to during the design process, specify the minimum clear width required for doors, hallways, and pathways, maneuvering clearances, minimum and clearances around water closets.
-“This is critical to comply within the design of the space because insufficient clearance space can make it difficult for people with mobility aids to navigate and utilize the common spaces that can be accessed and used by everyone else,” explains TERPconsulting’s lead accessibility consultant Heather Younghusband, CASp, RAS.
+Accessibility guidelines specify the minimum width required for doors, hallways, and pathways, as well as the necessary maneuvering clearances around key fixtures like water closets.
+“This is critical to comply within the design of the space because insufficient clearance space can make it difficult for people with mobility aids to navigate and utilize the common spaces that can be accessed and used by everyone else,” explains TERPconsulting accessibility consultant Jason Beck, AET.

 Inaccessible Entrances

-Designing entrances that are inaccessible to people with disabilities is another common mistake, according to Heather.
-She explains that accessibility guidelines specify the requirements for entrances, which include the minimum number of required entrances, clear width, maneuvering clearances, the maximum slope, and providing an accessible route from public ways and parking facilities to the building entrances.
-“Architects must ensure that entrances are accessible to people with disabilities and that there is an accessible route to the entrance,” advises Heather.
+Designing entrances that are inaccessible to people with disabilities is another common mistake, according to Jason.
+She explains that accessibility guidelines specify the requirements for entrances, which include the minimum number of required entrances, clear width, maneuvering clearances, maximum slope, and providing an accessible route from public right-of-ways and parking facilities to the building entrances.
+“Architects must ensure that entrances are accessible to people with disabilities and that there is also an accessible route to the entrance,” advises Jason.

 Improperly Designed RestroomsFive Common Accessibility Mistakes In the Design Process

 Restrooms are another critical space that must be designed with careful consideration for people with disabilities, including those who use wheelchairs or have limited mobility in mind.
-“I encounter the most mistakes in bathroom designs,” explains Heather.
-“Often designs do not provide enough clearance around a water closet allowing for someone in a wheelchair to maneuver into the space and transfer to the toilet.
-Also, it’s not uncommon to find improper placement of grab bars, and finding soap dispensers, paper towel dispensers, and other accessories out of reach range for someone in a wheelchair.”
+“I encounter the most mistakes in bathroom designs,” explains Jason.
+“Often designs do not provide enough clearance around a water closet to allow for someone in a wheelchair to maneuver into the space and transfer to the toilet.
+Also, it’s common to find improper placement of grab bars, soap dispensers, paper towel dispensers, and other accessories out of reach for someone in a wheelchair.”

 Accessibility Mistakes 5Leeway on Specifying Tolerances